CosmicOdyssey/DubHacks-2025/DEE-Demo/FORGE_DEPLOYMENT_GUIDE.md

 npm install
 ```

-`npm install` pulls dependencies for both the Forge backend and the React UI.
+`npm install` pulls dependencies for the backend resolver and utility scripts.

 ## 3. Configure Secrets